 Margin Trading vs Futures vs Leverage

 - Margin Trading: Margin trading and leverage are often interchangeable, but they’re not the same.
 Margin trading is a type of trading that allows you to buy more crypto than you have in your account, using borrowed funds from a broker.
-In margin trading, traders usually have access to 3x to 100x leverage provided by the crypto exchange.

 - Leverage: Leverage is the ratio of borrowed funds to your own, for example, 100:1 leverage means you’re using $100 of borrowed funds for every $1 of your own.

 - Futures: Futures are a different market.
 Futures contracts are a type of derivative, which means they’re based on the price of an underlying asset.
 In this case, the underlying asset is usually the spot price of crypto.
 With futures contracts, the leverage is higher.

 Margin trading can be a great way to increase your profits, but it can also amplify your losses if the market moves against you.
 At the end of the day, it depends on your level of experience and risk tolerance.
 If you’re new to trading, it’s generally not recommended to start with margin trading as the risks are higher.
 However, if you have some experience and understand the risks involved, margin trading can be a good way to increase your potential profits.

 Margin Trading With Phemex